Porella

 Porella is a large, common, and widespread genus of liverworts in order Porellales.
 It is a member of the family Porellaceae within that order.

-There are 84 species recognized, most of them from East Asia.
-The genus has a wide distribution in temperate areas, where it is commonly found growing attached to the bark of trees.
+There were 84 species recognized in 2016, most of them from East Asia.
+World Flora Online accepts 125 species, and GBIF accepts 150 species (as of 4 July 2023).

+The genus has a wide cosmopolitan distribution in temperate areas, where it is commonly found growing attached to the bark of trees.
 Members of the genus have lobed leaves with a large upper lobe and small lower lobe.

+Species Porella arboris-vitae, Porella bolanderi, Porella cordeana, Porella navicularis, Porella pinnata, Porella platyphylla and Porella roellii, were all found in Montana, USA.

 Species

-The following species are recognised in the genus Porella:
+The following species are recognised in the genus Porella by GBIF;